 Instructions

-- Boil the spaghetti until al-dente and drain.
+- Cook Spaghetti: Boil the spaghetti until al dente, then drain and set aside.

-- In a large bowl combine the homemade sauce, cooked spaghetti, turkey and mushrooms.
-Add to a 13x9 baking pan and sprinkle with parmesan cheese.
-Bake in a 350˚F oven for 25 minutes or until bubbly.
+- Assemble & Bake: In a large bowl, combine the cooked spaghetti, turkey, mushrooms, and sauce.
+Transfer to a 9×13-inch baking dish, sprinkle with Parmesan cheese, and bake for 25 minutes, or until bubbly.

 Notes